CompEpigen/KBH_thesis_work/PYTHON_R/README.md

 # Python and R scripts

-Python and R code (Code directly used in project highlighted) from the project
+Python and R code (Code directly used in project in green) from the project

 For help email: k.henry@dkfz-heidelberg.de or brookshenry3@gmail.com